Investing for tomorrow, today

 Find out more about our engagement programme here.

-We’re currently preparing a customised path proposal which we’ll submit to the Commerce Commission in June 2026.
+We’re currently preparing a proposal to submit to the Commerce Commission in June 2026.

 Why we're applying for a customised path